jfargus/jeoparty/README.md

 5. The answer evaluator favors a 'less is more' approach.
 If you're worried about something being plural, just use the singular form.
 It's also preferable to answer with last names instead of full names when applicable.

 6. The rest of the game proceeds like the Jeopardy!
 TV series.

+# Contributions

+If you'd like to contribute to Jeoparty! feel free to clone this repository and make a pull request.
+I will review it as soon as I can.

 # Credits
 ## Tools used: